 <li>123 456 7899 </li>

-Note that if you can’t find out the common character that each phone number starts with and ends with, you cannot extract all phone numbers at a time.
-If so, you need a special Regular Expression for each format of phone numbers.
+However, if you can’t find out the common characteristics that each phone number starts with and ends with, the tool won’t be sufficient to generate a Regex code.
+You may need to equip yourself with more knowledge of Regex syntax and write a special Regular Expression for each pattern.

 Match: 0511-4405222 | 021-87888822

 Match: (021)1234567 | (0411)123456 | (000)000000 |(123)1234567

 Finding a pattern of phone numbers among the text and coming up with a Regex code that describes the pattern is the key to this task.